pallets/click/docs/commands.rst

         return update_wrapper(new_func, f)

-The :meth:`Context.invoke` command will automatically invoke the function in the correct way.
-So the function will either be called with ``f(ctx, obj)`` or ``f(obj)`` depending on if it itself is decorated with :func:`with_context`.
+The :meth:`Context.invoke` command will automatically invoke the function in the correct way, so the function will either be called with ``f(ctx, obj)`` or ``f(obj)`` depending on if it itself is decorated with :func:`with_context`.